Jannerbey/Plymouth-History-Vault/briefing.md

 Welcome — and thank you for being here.

-You are one of a small number of people invited to join the Plymouth History — Discovery Circle, a closed group helping shape something new, exciting, and quietly important for Plymouth’s historical future.
+You are one of a small number of people invited to join the Plymouth History Discovery Circle, a closed group helping shape something new, exciting, and quietly but uniquely important for Plymouth’s historical future.

 This is not an open programme.
-It’s a hand-picked circle chosen because you’re curious, thoughtful, and someone who genuinely cares about Plymouth’s heritage.
+It’s a chosen circle picked because you’re curious, thoughtful, and clearly someone who genuinely cares about Plymouth’s heritage.

 Nothing complicated.
 Nothing technical.
+It's an App that gives a new way to access the history of our amazing city!
 Just simple participation that genuinely helps build something meaningful.

 🌟 What You’re Joining